juriad/advent2021/README.md

 I kept the parsing state and kept even more information because I did not know what the second part with be.
 It turned out to be as simple as the first one but required different folding.

+## Day 11 - SNOBOL

+SNOBOL has nothing to do with COBOL.
+It is pretty hard to get running; you first need to compile it.
+SNOBOL has a few interesting features; I especially liked the success and failure based GOTO.
+Of course conditions and loops would be better but this was something novel and the language could exploit it nicely.
+The pattern matching also looks way more powerful than I needed in my implementation.
+Arrays and expressions were pleasant to work with.
+It also has a decent documentation.

+The task was nice; it immediately called for cell automata which occur so often in Advent of Code.
+I got a bit caught in optimization - I wanted to encode flashes as negative numbers and not normalize them until they are read.
+This was a cause of some bugs that slowed me down.

 # Lists

 ## Language pool